animesh-chakrabarty/summarizer/README.md

 ## Getting Started

-These instructions will help you set up and deploy the AI Article Summarizer website on your own server or development environment.
+These instructions will help you set up and deploy the AI Article Summarizer website on your local environment.

 ### Clone the Repository
 Clone this repository to your local machine using: